10 Best Retailtech for November 2025

 • Growth in premium subscriptions and business solutions

-• Expansion of e-commerce and payment services
+• Expansion of e-commerce and payment offerings

 • International market penetration